-14.17.18 For Supplier BMUs and BM Units associated with Exemptible Generation and Derogated Distribution Interconnectors with a Bilateral Embedded Generation Agreement, if the average half-hourly metered gross demand volume over the Triad results in an import, the Chargeable Gross Demand Capacity will be positive resulting in the BMU being charged.

-If the average half-hourly metered embedded export volume over the Triad results in an export, the Chargeable Demand-Embedded Export Capacity will be negative resulting in the BMU being paid the relevant tariff; where the tariff is positive.
-For the avoidance of doubt, parties with Bilateral Embedded

-Generation Agreements that are liable for Generation charges will not be eligible for a negative demand credit payment of the embedded export tariff.
+14.17.14 For Supplier BMUs and BM Units associated with Exemptible Generation and Derogated Distribution Interconnectors with a Bilateral Embedded Generation Agreement, if the average half-hourly metered volume over the Triad results in an import, the Chargeable Demand Capacity will be positive resulting in the BMU being charged.
+If the average half-hourly metered volume over the Triad results in an export, the Chargeable Demand Capacity will be negative resulting in the BMU being paid.
+For the avoidance of doubt, parties with Bilateral Embedded Generation Agreements that are liable for Generation charges will not be eligible for a negative demand credit.